brettcannon/oplop/README.md

 Thanks to all of this, the only thing you have to **really** keep secret is your master password.
 You can write your nicknames on a piece of paper you keep safely somewhere as long as you **never** tell anyone or write down your master password and make sure it is strong (i.e. complicated and could not be guessed by anyone who knows you).

-To learn how to use Oplop itself and more details, such as choosing nicknames and a master password, see the [best practices](https://github.com/brettcannon/oplop/wiki/Best-Practices) of Oplop's usage.
+To learn how to use Oplop itself and more details, such as choosing nicknames and a master password, read about [best practices](https://github.com/brettcannon/oplop/wiki/Best-Practices).

 ### Technical Details